Best Practices for Replying to Negative Google Reviews

-At other times, reviewers may simply be looking for some form of gesture of goodwill or compensation.
+At other times, reviewers may simply be looking for some form of positive gesture of goodwill or compensation.
 Whatever it is, you’ll have to decide what you are willing to do – or not do – to save the relationship.
-Remember that if you’re able to resolve the situation, it makes perfect sense for you to ask for them to update or revise the review.
+Remember that if you’re helping to attend to the situation, it makes perfect sense to ask them for an update or revise the review.
 And in many cases, they will.

 Learn from the Mistake